Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $350 was successfully paid and registered.
+* The amount of $4000 was successfully paid and registered.
-* Your payment has been completed.
+*  Your remaining debt : $6000